Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 Also Read: 11 Amazing Benefits of Chakrasana (The Wheel Pose)

-Who should avoid Ustrasana Yoga:
+Who should avoid Ustrasana :

 • Individuals with high or low blood pressure